-- 12oz frozen or fresh mixed berries (I used a strawberry / blackberry / raspberry/ blueberry mix)
+- 12 oz mixed berries I used a strawberry / blackberry / raspberry/ blueberry mix

 - To make the simple syrup combine sugar and 2 cups of water in a medium saucepan and bring to a boil over medium-high heat.
 Stir continually.
 When mixture has come to a boil remove from heat and allow to cool.

 - In a blender combine berries and 1 cup of water.
 Puree until smooth.
 Add mixture to a large pitcher.

 - Add 2 cups of lemon juice, 2 cups of simple syrup and 3 cups of water to the pitcher.
 Stir and taste.
 Adjust simple syrup, water or lemon juice if desired.

 - Chill until ready to serve.
 Garnish with sprigs of mint or slices of lemon.
 Use any leftovers within one week.

 I read each and every comment and I try to respond to questions asap, so ask away!
 If you’ve made a recipe, I would love to hear about it!
 Please come back and share your experience and give the recipe a 5-star rating so other people will know how much you loved it!